 Minnesota I.D. cards make it easier for out-of-state residents to cash checks.
-Students who want to obtain a Minnesota driver's license or picture identification may do so at the Minnesota Department of Public Safety, Driver and Vehicle Services in St. Paul.
-For more information call (651) 296-6911 or visit https://dps.mn.gov/Pages/default.aspx.
+Students who want to obtain a Minnesota driver's license or picture identification may do so at the Minnesota Department of Campus Safety, Driver and Vehicle Services in St. Paul.
+For more information call 651.296.6911 or visit dps.mn.gov/Pages/default.aspx.

-X. NONDISCRIMINATION POLICY
+X. NON-DISCRIMINATION POLICY